-While this approach has the potential to investigate alternative relevant calibrations, it is somewhat arbitrary and to a great extend rely on the researcher's priors on what might be important or interesting to investigate.
-If the reader has a different prior than the researcher on what the relevant alternatives to include in $\tilde{\gamma}$ are, the reader cannot infer the implications of her own prior from the reported robustness results.
+While this more global approach has the potential to investigate alternative relevant calibrations, it is somewhat arbitrary and rely on the researcher's priors on what might be important to investigate.
+A reader cannot infer the implications of her own prior from the reported robustness results if her prior is not equal to that of the researcher.
 I view this as a lack of transparency.

-Importantly, the current practice involves re-estimating the model M times, which is potentially computationally time consuming if a dynamic economic model is solved every time the objective function is evaluated.
+Furthermore, the current practice involves re-estimating the model M times, which is potentially computationally time consuming if a dynamic economic model is solved every time the objective function is evaluated.
 This, in turn, often leads to a low value of M, reducing the transparency drastically.
-The severity of this limitation increases in the complexity of the underlying model and the dimensions of $\theta$ and $\gamma$ .
-Paradoxically, the need for transparency is also increasing in the complexity and/or the number of parameters.
-This motivates the low-cost measure I propose below.
+This motivates the low-cost complementary measure I propose below.

-An example of the current practice is also found in the main application below in which I revisit the seminal work of Gourinchas and Parker (2002).
+An example of the current practice is found in the main application below in which I revisit the seminal work of Gourinchas and Parker (2002).
 Among other things, they investigate the sensitivity of their estimation results to changing the income shock variances and find that results are quite insensitive to these parameters.
 I confirm that finding using my proposed sensitivity measure.
 Interestingly, however, the calibrated parameter that I find to be most important (the risk-free interest rate) is not considered in their robustness exercise.